-Thunderbird is a popular free email client that comes with great feature.
-It is used by many people and has numerous add-ons which can be used to extend its functionality and appearance.
-Generally, the emails are sent over the untrusted network which is vulnerable to security threats.
-In order to protect your data being exposed to unintended intruders, you need to put in an encryption mechanism to Thunderbird.
+Thunderbird is a popular free email client that comes with great features.
+Many people use it, and it has numerous add-ons which can be used to extend its functionality and appearance.
+Generally, the emails are sent over an untrusted network, which is vulnerable to security threats.
+To protect your data from being exposed to unintended intruders, you need to put in an encryption mechanism to Thunderbird.

-Emails in Thunderbird are sent without encryption and are vulnerable to eavesdropping from the internet hackers and intruders.
-Thunderbird doesn’t have a built-in capability to secure the email, however, they can be encrypted with the help of PGP, GPG suite and a Thunderbird extension called Enigmail.
+Emails in Thunderbird are sent without encryption and are vulnerable to eavesdropping from internet hackers and intruders.
+Thunderbird doesn’t have a built-in capability to secure the email.
+However, they can be encrypted with the help of PGP, GPG suite and a Thunderbird extension called Enigmail.
 Enigmail connects to the GPG tool in order to implement the encryption.

 Encrypt Thunderbird Email